What is food science?

 Trains you to enter all aspects of the meat industry including animal harvesting and fabrication, processed meats, food microbiology and product development.

 Prepares you for the scientific and technical challenges of the modern food industry while also giving you the foundation to further your education by pursuing a graduate or postsecondary degree.

 Finish in 4

-Food science students have access to the Robert M. Kerr Food and Agricultural Products Center (FAPC), known throughout the nation as a state-of-the-art research and teaching facility.
+Food science students have access to the Robert M. Kerr Food and Agricultural Products Center (FAPC), known throughout the nation for its research and Extension outreach and state-of-the-art facility.

 About the Department